Quickstart

 To converse with your Eidolon agent for the first time…

 Did your agent respond to you? 🍾 Congratulations!
-You successfully created your first agent machine.
+You successfully deployed your first of many genAI agents.

-🚨 A common error is not having a funded account.
-If you have run into this error head over to OpenAI Billing to sort this out.
+🚨 A common error is not having a funded account with the LLM provider.
+OpenAI is the default LLM provider, so if you run into this error head over to OpenAI Billing to sort this out.

 Command Line Interface (CLI)